 - Minimum average grade

-- You must have obtained a minimum average grade equivalent to ECTS grade C / US grade B. Compare your average grade with US grades.
+- You must have obtained a minimum average grade of Norwegian grade C or the equivalent, to meet the entry requirement.
+The Norwegian grade C equals to the grade C in the ECTS system or to the US grade B. Compare your average grade with US grades.

-- Admission to UiB is generally highly competitive.
+- Please note that meeting the minimum average grade requirement does not guarantee admission, since the admission process is highly competitive.
 Approximately 8 % of international applicants are granted admission.

 - English language requirements